 Flowers, buds, fan leaves, sugar leaves, stems, trichomes, and more.

-While my cannabis terms and abbreviations guide may help, I will be breaking it down even deeper for you in this guide.
+While my cannabis terms and abbreviations guide may help, I will be breaking it down even deeper for you in this beginner-friendly guide.

-The Anatomy of a Cannabis Plant
+Meet The Female Cannabis Plant

 However, real, live cannabis plants remain elusive because, despite legalization, growing cannabis remains illegal in most states.